MichaelTu522/IXD256-code/Final Project/Readme.md

 ### Software & Integrations

-Since I didn't use the IFTTT and AdafruitIO, the most important part for me is the bluetooth, the function to apply is also complicated
+Since I didn't use the IFTTT and AdafruitIO, the most important part for me is the Bluetooth, the function to apply is also complicated
 ``` Python
 ble = bluetooth.BLE()
 ble.active(1)